The Joint (NASDAQ:JYNT) Price Target Raised to $65.00

-The Joint (NASDAQ:JYNT) had its target price upped by DA Davidson from $57.00 to $65.00 in a research report report published on Monday morning, Price Targets.com reports.
-They currently have a buy rating on the stock.
+The Joint (NASDAQ:JYNT) had its target price hoisted by DA Davidson from $57.00 to $65.00 in a report issued on Monday morning, Benzinga reports.
+DA Davidson currently has a buy rating on the stock.

-Other analysts have also recently issued research reports about the stock.
-Maxim Group boosted their price objective on shares of The Joint from $28.00 to $54.00 and gave the stock a buy rating in a research note on Friday, March 5th.
-Zacks Investment Research raised shares of The Joint from a hold rating to a buy rating and set a $57.00 price objective on the stock in a research note on Friday, May 7th.
-B. Riley boosted their target price on shares of The Joint from $47.00 to $60.00 and gave the company a buy rating in a report on Wednesday, April 28th.
-Finally, Lake Street Capital boosted their target price on shares of The Joint from $35.00 to $60.00 and gave the company a buy rating in a report on Friday, March 5th.
-Six analysts have rated the stock with a buy rating, The company has an average rating of Buy and a consensus target price of $55.67.
+Several other brokerages also recently weighed in on JYNT.
+B. Riley raised their price target on The Joint from $47.00 to $60.00 and gave the company a buy rating in a report on Wednesday, April 28th.
+Lake Street Capital increased their price objective on shares of The Joint from $35.00 to $60.00 and gave the company a buy rating in a research report on Friday, March 5th.
+Zacks Investment Research upgraded The Joint from a hold rating to a buy rating and set a $57.00 price target for the company in a research note on Friday, May 7th.
+Finally, Maxim Group upped their price objective on The Joint from $28.00 to $54.00 and gave the stock a buy rating in a research note on Friday, March 5th.
+Six investment analysts have rated the stock with a buy rating, The company has a consensus rating of Buy and an average target price of $55.67.

 About The Joint